megdadkins7/grand-chase-guide/README.md

 # Grand Chase Guide

-A companion app, for the mobile game Grand Chase, that formats in-game data as a searchable archive of game resources, optimal chracter builds, and team compositions.
-The player community is constantly asking for builds, team compositions, and where to gather specific resources.
-None of this information existed in one consistent space.
+A companion app, for the mobile game Grand Chase, that formats in-game data as a searchable archive of game resources, offers optimal character builds and recommended team compositions all in one consistent place.

 ![Hero Build Screenshot](gcHeroBuild.png)